nitishsp/nitishsp.github.io/_posts/2015-02-02-lessons-learnt-from-the-first-native-android-app.markdown

 title:  "Lessons learnt from the first native android app"
 ---

 I first began learning Android through a  course offered on Udacity - "Developing Android Apps".
 The course helped me get started with Android development and it introduced me to some of the fundamental concepts involved.
 Before that, I had mostly done web development (largely  in Ruby on Rails).
 Towards the end of the course I started working on a production app for a client.
-It was a chat app, combined with jobs-board like functionality (details obscured because of NDAs).
+It was a chat app, combined with jobs-board like functionality.
 Here are a few lessons I’ve learnt while developing my first native android application.

 It should feel like an app
 -------------